juliogomez/devops/README.md

 `helm search wordpress`

 Let's use [WordPress](https://wordpress.org) as an example.
-As you probably know WP isn open-source web/blog platform.
+As you probably know WP is an open-source web/blog platform.
 It is composed by a web server front-end and a database.
 If you wanted to deploy it manually you would at least need to manage and configure for interoperability two containers: one webserver and one database.

 Helm helps you by providing a chart where everything is configured for you, so you can easily deploy the whole application with: